 Harsh Poonia

-I am a fourth year undergraduate student at the Indian Institute of Technology Bombay, where I am majoring in Computer Science and Engineering with honors.
+I am a first-year graduate student at Carnegie Mellon University, pursuing my Master's in Machine Learning.
+I recently graduated from the Indian Institute of Technology Bombay, where I majored in Computer Science and Engineering with honors.

 My research interests lie broadly in machine learning and natural language processing, with a focus on generalizability and fairness.
-More specifically, I am interested in Large Language Models, Causal Machine Learning, Speech Recognition, and Interpretability in Sequence Models.
+More specifically, I am interested in Foundation Models, Reinforcement Learning, Efficient Inference, and Interpretability in Sequence Models.

 I have been fortunate to be advised by Prof. Devendra Singh Dhami at TU Eindhoven and Hessian Center for AI on my research around causal machine learning.
 I worked with him on a novel tractable probabilistic circuit that enabled causal inference in hybrid domains, as real world datasets commonly have both discrete and continuous random variables (published at UAI 2024).
-I am now working with him on neural granger causality in the context of multivariate time series data.
-At IIT Bombay, I have the privilege of working with Prof. Preethi Jyothi for my bachelor's thesis.
-We aim to compute invariant and equivariant representations of speech, to improve recognition performance for non-native speakers.
+More recently, we collaborated on a novel joint optimization scheme for neural granger causality in the context of multivariate time series data.
+At IIT Bombay, I had the privilege of working with Prof. Preethi Jyothi for my bachelor's thesis.
+We researched flow matching and other generative approaches to compute invariant representations of speech, to improve recognition performance for non-native speakers.
 I have also worked with Prof. Sunita Sarawagi on leveraging the in-context learning ability of LLMs for few-shot learning in Text-to-SQL tasks.

 In my spare time, I love to play all kinds of sports: football, basketball, badminton, and table tennis being my favorites.
 I also love to write, and I sketch sometimes.